routingblog/arbitration/content/docs/additional.md

 rejecting argument that non-signing employee had impliedly consented to arbitration by continuing employment after learning that signing an arbitration agreement was a condition of employment

 # Market Ins.
 Corp. v.
 Integrity Ins.
 Co.

+# Green Tree Fin.
+Corp.-Ala. v.
+Randolph, 531 U.S. 79, 92 (2000)

+holding that a plaintiff seeking to invalidate an arbitration agreement on the ground that it is prohibitively expensive bears the burden of proving such expense